clemens/delocalize/README.markdown

 * number.format.separator
 * date.input.formats
 * time.input.formats
-* date.formats.<format> for all formats specified in date.input.formats
+* date.formats.SOME_FORMAT for all formats specified in date.input.formats
-* time.formats.<format> for all formats specified in time.input.formats
+* time.formats.SOME_FORMAT for all formats specified in time.input.formats

 ```yml
 de: